Swedish Police Authority: Women police

 In 1908, the first group of women were employed by the police in Stockholm.
 They worked mainly with women and children, and were often experienced nurses serving as jail guards.
 Some were tasked with surveillance of public places, arresting women and children caught stealing.
 In the subsequent fifty years more women were employed, but remained few overall.
-It wasn't until 1957 that the possibility to become a Police Constable on patrol duty opened up for women, with the first uniformed police women patrolling the streets of Täby and Vaxholm.
+It was not until 1957 that the opportunity to become a police constable on patrol duty opened up for women, with the first uniformed police women patrolling the streets of Täby and Vaxholm.
 In the following year, women started to patrol the streets of Stockholm in a pilot project.
-The project caused a lot of debate, with some resistance within the police union, and recruitment slowed down in the '60s.
+The project caused a lot of debate, with some resistance within the police union, and recruitment slowed down in the 1960s.
 In 1968, the National Police Board decided that all women should be placed in investigation units or on other duties excluding them from patrols and recruitment picked up speed again.
 This arrangement remained in place until 1971, when a formal decision was made that all men and women should serve on equal terms.